magic-lantern/blogdown-site/content/post/2018-10-15-using-google-compute-engine-as-host-for-rstudio-server.md

 description: ''
 ---

-*Note:* This post is a work in progress.
-Need to verify websockets setup - if it works, document here!
+*Note:* Last updated October 19, 2018.
+This post is a work in progress.

-Google Cloud has a wide range of services available.
 [RStudio Server](https://www.rstudio.com/products/rstudio-server-pro/)  ([download](https://www.rstudio.com/products/rstudio/download-server/)), is feature comparable to the desktop software [RStudio IDE](https://www.rstudio.com/products/rstudio/).
 RStudio Server is available under two different licensing models: "Open Source Edition: (AGPL v3), and "Commercial License."

+Google Cloud has a wide range of services available.
+Everything from machine learning APIs to development environments to database as a service.
+However, one thing they don't have is a good R environment for development of R packages or analysis.
+I've found the most flexible option to get a great R environment on Google Cloud is to use a Google Compute Engine instance (GCE) - Google's cloud hosted virtual machine platform.

-In this post, I'll be setting up the Open Source Edition.
+In this post, I'll be setting up the Open Source Edition of RStudio Server.
 Total estimated cost per month if the system is running 24x7: $202.68/month.
 Cost is much less if you only run the system as needed (business hours only would cost about $45/month)

 Steps: